contagon/handbook/handbook/22-providing-for-temporal-needs.md

 * Build self-reliance.
 * Increase personal and family preparedness.

-](/study/manual/general-handbook/0-introductory-overview?lang=eng&id=title_number3#title_number3)  In some locations, bishops have the option to provide members in need with a bishop’s order for food and other basic goods (see [22.13](22-providing-for-temporal-needs.md#2213-church-resources)).
+[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) In some locations, bishops have the option to provide members in need with a bishop’s order for food and other basic goods (see [22.13](22-providing-for-temporal-needs.md#2213-church-resources)).
 The bishop generally assigns the Relief Society president to meet with the members and fill out the order form (see [9.2.2.2](9-relief-society.md#9222-short-term-needs)).
 However, he may also assign the elders quorum president (see [8.2.2.2](8-elders-quorum.md#8222-short-term-needs)).
 A counselor in the Relief Society or elders quorum presidency may be assigned if the president is unavailable.
 The assigned leader submits the completed form to the bishop for his approval.

 ### 22.6.3 Ministering Brothers or Sisters

 Assistance with spiritual and temporal needs often begins with ministering brothers and sisters (see [21.1](21-ministering.md#211-responsibilities-of-ministering-sisters-and-brothers)).
 They report the needs of those whom they serve to their elders quorum or Relief Society presidencies in ministering interviews and at other times.
 They may share needs that are confidential directly with the bishop.

-### 22.6.4 [Imageicon, optional resources](https://www.churchofjesuschrist.org/study/manual/general-handbook/0-introductory-overview?lang=eng&id=title_number3#title_number3) Ward Welfare and Self-Reliance Specialists
+### 22.6.4 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Ward Welfare and Self-Reliance Specialists

 Bishoprics may call individuals or couples as ward welfare and self-reliance specialists.
 These specialists support ward leaders in their efforts to care for others and help them become more self-reliant.